csiro-risk-assessment/mozzie/README.md

 # mozzie
 Mosquito lifecycle, diffusion and advection

+## Use

+The core code is written in `cython`, which is a mix of python (ease of development) and C (performance).
+To our knowledge, all python distributions come with `cythonize` which converts the cython code to C code, which may then be compiled and run.
+The actual process of doing this is different on different computers: in the `code` directory we provide a few different build scripts (`build_easy.sh`, `build_pearcey.sh`, etc).

 ## Spatial structure

 Mosquitoes are assumed to advect and diffuse over a grid of square cells, defined by: